Robert Fortune Sanchez: Biography

 Sanchez became a noted spokesman for the Latino community within the hierarchy of the Catholic Church in the United States and spoke out often on political issues affecting this population.
 He established models for outreach to ethnic minorities of use throughout the county.
 He offered an official apology to the Native Americans of the Southwest for how both his Spanish ancestors and the Catholic Church had treated them.
 He ordained the first Native American to be named a bishop in the Catholic Church, for the Roman Catholic Diocese of Gallup, Donald Pelotte.

 Many new pastoral plans to meet the needs of the people of the Southwestern United States were developed by Sanchez to meet the challenges of a new era.
 He was a leading participant in the Committee of the United States bishops writing a letter on the Hispanic presence in the American Church.
 Pope John Paul II named him to the Pontifical Commission on Immigration Affairs.
 He also wrote what was considered to be the most comprehensive Pastoral Letter on HIV/AIDS at that time.

 In the early 1990s, several women came forth, accusing the archbishop of having been sexually involved with them.
 Sanchez admitted to the affairs.
 He was also criticized for alleged failures to act on priests of the Archdiocese who were accused of abusing children.
 This led him to resign his post on 6 April 1993.
 Later in 1993, Archbishop Sanchez moved to the midwest and then specifically to Minnesota where he helped on a farm run by the Sisters of Mercy near Jackson, MN.
 In 1995, it was reported that he returned to New Mexico to visit family and, in 1997, he led a retreat for priests in Tucson, Arizona.
 Later, he moved back to the southwest to live with the retired Friars Minor of the region, not making any public appearances, until 2009 when he was transferred to a facility for patients suffering from Alzheimer's disease.

 Death

 He died on 20 January 2012, aged 77.

+Archbishop Sanchez is buried at Saint Francis of Assisi, Cathedral Basilica in Santa Fe, NM.